 MCC complies with wide-ranging laws concerning chemicals, including the Chemical Substances Control Law (CSCL), the Industrial Safety and Health Act's requirements concerning filing new chemical substance notifications, and the Poisonous and Deleterious Substances Control Law's requirements concerning the registration and management of manufacturing, importing and sale businesses as well as record maintenance.
 To ensure that such compliance is thorough and comprehensive, MCC has established internal guidelines and rules related to compliance with domestic laws and carries out centralized management using a database of notifications filed.
-In fiscal 2017, we launched guidelines for our chemicals management that will enable each business domain to verify the name and inventory status (new or existing chemical) for each substance in accordance with the CSCL.
-In fiscal 2018, we are reinforcing measures to promote awareness within the Company and related training.
+In fiscal 2018, following the amendment of the CSCL, we took steps to spread awareness of changes in the law and amended our internal guidelines accordingly.